maxdokukin/Cover-Letter-AI-Generator/README.md

 - Enter **Job Description**, **Resume Info**.
 - Prompt is set by default, but can be modified by the user.
 - Click **"Generate Cover Letter"** to get a customized cover letter.
+- **The cover letter is automatically saved as a PDF and downloaded.**

 ### Screenshot:
 ![homepage_screenshot.png](homepage_screenshot.png)